LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 According to Wolfgang R. Nitz in 2016, just *13.4%* of actively used (+mri) systems are low-field (+mri) (*66.6% 1.5T systems, 20% 3.0 T system, 14.4% low field with <0.5T*). [@Nitz2016]

 Within the research domain, various implementations have emerged.
 An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional (+mri) in a homogeneous *27cm* diameter Bore Halbach Array magnet" [@OReilly2019-rn] in 2019.This innovative setup is subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OReilly2021-ep].
-2023 veröffentlichten de Vos, Remis und Webb eine zusammenfassung zur gestaltng eines oint-of-care halbach array low-field (+mri) system [@De_Vos2023-pb].
+In 2023, de Vos, Remis and Webb published a summary of the design of a point-of-care Halbach array low-field (+mri) system [@De_Vos2023-pb].

 Within the research domain, various implementations came up.
 An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional (+mri) in a homogeneous 27cm diameter Bore Halbach Array magnet" [@OReilly2019-rn] in 2019.
 This innovative setup is subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OReilly2021-ep].
 In 2023, de Vos, Remis and Webb published a summary of the design of an oint-of-care halbach array low-field (+mri) system [@De_Vos2023-pb].